sshepar2/vasp/README.md

 A regular bash script can be used for input and sucessively call transform.py multiple times.

-Can be implemented into an automated workflow easily.
+Can be easily implemented into an automated workflow.

 #############